Chart Color Schemes

 Sippy Downs features high concentrations of group households, with a fairly typical median household size

 Family households constitute 70.7% of all households, including 29.7% couples with children, 26.9% couples without children, and 12.9% single parent families.
-Non-family households comprise the remaining 29.3%, with lone person households at 23.0% and group households making up 6.4%.
+Non-family households comprise the remaining 29.3%, with lone person households at 23.0% and group households making up 6.4% of the total.
 The median household size is 2.6 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households